 - Optional: garlic cloves and mustard seeds

-Choose radishes that are firm, bright red (if using french breakfasts), and are about 1" in diameter with no discoloration or dark spots on them.
+Choose the best radishes- great quick pickles start with great ingredients.
+You want to choose quality radishes that are firm, bright red (if using french breakfasts), and are about 1" in diameter with no discoloration, dark spots or other indications of spoilage on them.
+Discard any radishes with any signs of spoilage, blemishes or imperfections.

-Also it's important that the radish slices stay submerged in the brine in order to stay pickled; any pieces that are not submerged may develop mold or bacterial growth.
+Tightly pack and fully immerse in the brine - it's critical that the radish slices stay submerged in the brine in order to pickle properly.
+Tightly packing them will help prevent any from floating upwards; any pieces that are not fully in brine may develop mold or bacterial growth and compromise the jar.

 How long does this recipe last in the fridge?

-Quick pickled radishes are best eaten within 1-2 weeks and sometimes longer.
-I have safely consumed these up to 1 month later.
-However, if you note any mold, fizzy bubbles, slime, or otherwise weird things happening, discard the recipe and don't eat it!
+Quick pickled radishes are best eaten within 1-2 weeks.
+If you note any cloudiness, mold, fizzy bubbles, slime, or otherwise indications of spoilage discard the recipe right away.

-Quick pickles are generally considered very safe to eat, however, use your best judgement and when in doubt, discard.
+Quick pickles are generally quite safe to eat, however, use your best judgement and when in doubt, discard.

 More Recipes to Make